 WHAT ARE THE TOP BENEFITS OF MASSAGING YOUR BABY?

-Regular massages stimulate your child’s central nervous system and strengthen their ability to fight off germs.
+Regular massages can stimulate your child’s central nervous system and strengthen their ability to fight off germs.

 Massaging your baby relaxes their breathing and heart rate, getting them ready for a good night’s sleep.